-“I had typhoid five weeks ago so that made me very tired otherwise it was difficult to run,” she revealed.
+“I had typhoid five weeks ago so that made me very tired, otherwise it was difficult to run,” she said.
 “I made it and so I am happy.
 But it was very hard work.”

-The men’s race saw a group of six runner reach 5km in 13:57 at which time Wilson Kiprop increased the pace.
+The men’s race saw a group of six runners reach 5km in 13:57, at which time Wilson Kiprop increased the pace.

 However, it was only in the last kilometre that his compatriots David Kogei and Geoffrey Mutai began to lose contact.

-With a final effort, with the finish line in sight, Kiprop tried to finish under 28 minutes but crossed the line in 28:01.
+With a final effort, and with the finish line in sight, Kiprop tried to finish faster than 28 minutes but crossed the line in 28:01.